Beautiful Grand Place in Brussels

 View of the park on the opposite side of the arch

-Note: If you are coming from the Grand Place area of town then it is easy to jump on the metro and get off at the Schuman stop.
+Note: If you are coming from the Grand Place area of town then it is easy to jump on the metro and get off at Schuman stop.
 From here it is only a few minutes’ walk to the park entrance.

-12. Atomium
+12. See The Impressive Atomium

 The slogan for the Atomium in 1958 was “a world for a better life for mankind”.
 The slogan still rings true today and hopefully for a long time into the future.